Igglybuff/awesome-piracy/readme.md

 - [Alluc](https://w1.alluc.uno/) Search engine with over 80 million streaming-links from over 700 VOD services, video hosters, and file-hosters
 - [OD-Database](https://od-db.the-eye.eu/) Database of searchable open directories curated by The-Eye.eu
 - [IPLIVE](https://iplive.club/) DDL search engine
-- [SoftArchive](https://sanet.st/full/) SoftArchive or SA is a scene release website, more known for new release of software, games, music, movies, and eBooks.
+- [SoftArchive](https://sanet.st/full/) SoftArchive or SA is a scene release website, more known for the new release of software, games, music, movies, and eBooks.

 ### DDL Link Sites
 - [/r/megalinks](https://www.reddit.com/r/megalinks) Links to files on Mega.
 Has now moved to snahp.it